Appwardllc/aw-icons/README.md

-# aw-icons
+# Appward Icons

-Appward Custom icons
+A custom font library of the icons for all the apps in Appward.